DrRoach/DynamicImage/README.md

 `imageDirectory` - This is the directory that all of your original images are held in.
 This cannot move 'up' through your filesystem to keep the script as a whole, more secure.
 This MUST also end with a trailing slash.

+`debug` - If you wish for errors to be turned on, then you can set this to `true` to display any errors that may be occuring.

 ### Example AJAX request to load an image from a seperate domain

 Request URL